 To ensure you will be able to repay your loan, lenders often require that your business revenues exceed a certain level before they are willing to provide you with debt financing.
 Each lender has its own requirements.
 In general, the greater your annual revenues are, the easier it is to meet this requirement.

 In general, it is easier for more established businesses to obtain debt financing as many lenders set a minimum time-in-business requirement that must be met to qualify.
 Established businesses have more financing options available to them.
 If you run an established and profitable business and have good personal credit, you will be a good candidate for an SBA loan or bank loan, which are typically the least expensive forms of business financing.

 It can be difficult to get funding for a startup business.
 Lenders that provide financing to startup businesses typically only offer small amounts of funding with high-interest rates.
 The best option for startup owners is to get a startup business loan or use personal assets like your retirement account.

 Most lenders will have a minimum credit score requirement that you must meet to be considered eligible for funding.
 In general, there are financing options available for those with credit scores of 600 or greater.
-If you have a credit score of 680 or higher (check your score for free), it’s generally easier to qualify for most loans.
+If you have a credit score of 680 or higher, it’s generally easier to qualify for most loans.
 Knowing your credit score will help determine which loan options you may be eligible for.